CHAPTER THIRTY-THREE—LEADS

 “May I see the photos?”
 Sesame said.

 As Richard held up the photographs for the laptop’s webcam, Eve wearily took a seat on the edge of her desk.
 “I never learned for sure,” she said.
-“But I think Henry was helping with Lawrence’s awful project.
-He feigned ignorance when asked about it, but then he disappeared too.”
+“But I think Alice was helping with Lawrence’s awful project.
+She feigned ignorance when asked about it, but then she disappeared too.”

 “Empetrum can’t be that far away, if James was doubling up,” Richard said.